aleibing67/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD candidate at the German Institute for Economic Research (DIW Berlin) and the Freie Universität Berlin.
+I am a PhD candidate at the German Institute for Economic Research (DIW Berlin) and the Berlin School of Economics (BSE) via Freie Universität Berlin.
 Since January 2022, I am also Chair of the Board of the Berlin Network of Labor Market Research (BeNA).

 My research interests lie in the field of Labor Economics and the Economics of Education.
+Here, I am especially interested in the determinants in educational attainment in the tertiary sector.
 If you are interested in my projects, please feel free to get in contact with me.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.